HarinduA/HarinduA/README.md

 - 👋 Hi, I’m @HarinduA
 - 👀 I’m interested in learning program languages
-- 🌱 I’m currently learning progrming languages in a university
+- 🌱 I’m currently learning progrmming languages in a university
 - 📫 I'm a student in Informatics Institude of Technology

 <!---